Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

-A lot of understanding does not come from reading things online.
+A lot of understanding does not come from reading online.
 It comes from eating together and talking.

 Blog post image